Endometrium Thickness in Pregnancy – Normal Range, Symptoms & Treatment

 The endometrial layer in itself is pretty thin.
 Towards the end of each menstrual cycle, when the upper layer has shed completely, the layer that remains is barely about 1 mm thick.
 As the next ovulation cycle begins, the cells start creating the new functional layer above it.

-The thickness of the layer usually varies from person to person, but the normal range of endometrial thickness for conceiving is considered to be around 8 mm which needs to go up to around 15 mm to be able to hold the fertilized egg securely.
+The thickness of the endometrium for pregnancy usually varies from person to person, but the normal range of endometrial thickness for conceiving is considered to be around 8 mm, which needs to go up to around 15 mm to be able to hold the fertilised egg securely.

 There are three phases that affect the thickness of the endometrial lining.
 These are –